CommonAccord/NL-Roz-Form-Rental-Folder/Original/RentalContractNL-ENG-Orig.md

 3.Alt3.qq=[option 3:]  Limited period of time to a maximum of two (2) years (for self-contained accommodation)/five (5) years (for non-self-contained accommodation) or less.

-3.Alt3.1.sec=This tenancy agreement has been entered into for a maximum period of two (2) years or less (for self-contained accommodation)/a maximum period of five (5) years or less (for non-self-contained accommodation), to wit ……………[months/years*], with effect from ……... continuing to ……………………………… inclusive.
+3.Alt3.1.sec=This tenancy agreement has been entered into for a maximum period of two (2) years or less (for self-contained accommodation)/a maximum period of five (5) years or less (for non-self-contained accommodation), to wit {Tenancy.Duration.months/years}, with effect from {Tenancy.Begin.YMD} continuing to {Tenancy.End.YMD} inclusive.

 3.Alt3.2.sec=On the effective date of the tenancy agreement, the landlord will make the rented object available to the tenant, provided that the tenant has performed all the existing obligations vis-à-vis the landlord.
 If the effective date does not coincide with a workday, the rented object will be made available on the next workday.

 3.Alt3.3.sec=During the period referred to in article 3.1, this tenancy agreement cannot be terminated early by the landlord.

-3.Alt3.=[G/Z/ol/s3]

-3.Alt3.4.sec=The tenancy agreement will end upon expiry of the period referred to in article 3.1 if the period referred to in article 3.1 is less than or equal to [two (2) years for self-contained accommodation/five (5) years for non-self-contained accommodation*] and the landlord notifies the tenant, in good time and in accordance with article 18.2 of the general provisions, of the day on which the tenancy agreement will end.
+3.Alt3.4.sec=The tenancy agreement will end upon expiry of the period referred to in article 3.1 if the period referred to in article 3.1 is less than or equal to {Tenancy.ShortTermCondition.sec} and the landlord notifies the tenant, in good time and in accordance with article 18.2 of the general provisions, of the day on which the tenancy agreement will end.
 If the landlord fails, or fails punctually, to notify the tenant and the period referred to in article 3.1 expires, the tenancy agreement will continue for an indefinite period of time.
 In such event, notice of termination of the tenancy agreement is to be given in accordance with article 18.1 of the general provisions.

+Tenancy.ShortTermCondition.Alt1.sec=two (2) years for self-contained accommodation

+Tenancy.ShortTermCondition.Alt2.sec=five (5) years for non-self-contained accommodation

+Tenancy.ShortTermCondition.SecName=Tenancy.ShortTermCondition

+Tenancy.ShortTermCondition.=[G/Z/Alt/2]

+3.Alt3.=[G/Z/ol/s4]

 3.Alt4.qq=[option 4:] Limited period of time exceeding two (2) years (for self-contained accommodation)/five (5) years (for non-self-contained accommodation)

-3.Alt4.1.sec=This tenancy agreement has been entered into for a period exceeding two (2) years (for self-contained accommodation)/exceeding five (5) years (for non-self-contained accommodation), to wit ………….. [months/years*], with effect from ………… continuing to …………… inclusive.
+3.Alt4.1.sec=This tenancy agreement has been entered into for a period exceeding two (2) years (for self-contained accommodation)/exceeding five (5) years (for non-self-contained accommodation), to wit {Tenancy.Duration.months/years}, with effect from {Tenancy.Begin.YMD} continuing to {Tenancy.End.YMD} inclusive.

 3.Alt4.2.sec=On the effective date of the tenancy agreement, the landlord will make the rented object available to the tenant, provided that the tenant has performed all the existing obligations vis-à-vis the landlord  If the effective date does not coincide with a workday, the rented object will be made available on the next workday.